dwief-usgs/hydrolink/README.rst

 Purpose
 -------
 Hydrolink refers to the linkage of spatial data to a stream network.
 This is similar to the analogy of providing an addresses on a road network and provides context to the hydrographic network allowing for integration of information into a common spatial framework/context.
 This package accepts point data and HydroLinks to versions of the National Hydrography Dataset (NHD) using MapServices.
-Two versions of the NHD are currently support including the NHDPlusV2.1 Medium Resolution and the NHD High Resolution.
+Two versions of the NHD are currently supported including the NHDPlusV2.1 Medium Resolution and the NHD High Resolution.

 Requirements
 ------------
-Currently working to get startup and requirements in a more usable state.
-In meantime requirements.txt shows condensed version of packages, while requirements_dev shows a full list of packages used in development.
+Requirements.txt shows condensed version of packages, while requirements_dev shows a full list of packages used in development.

 Getting Started
 ---------------